sds/scss-lint/README.md

 should not be linted by `scss-lint`.
 Paths are relative to the location of the config file itself if they are not absolute paths.
 If an inherited file specifies the `exclude` directive, the two exclusion lists are combined.
 Any additional exclusions specified via the `--exclude` flag are also combined.
+If you need to exclude files for a single linter you can specify the list of files using the linter's `exclude` configuration option.

 You can also configure `scss-lint` by specifying a file via the `--config` flag, but note that this will override any configuration files that `scss-lint`